Miles & Methods

 recovery

-Lower extremity muscle activation patterns during running in individuals with and without anterior cruciate ligament reconstruction
+Joint-specific mechanical work during overground running in athletes with anterior cruciate ligament reconstruction history

 recovery